joegp20/HNTypes/README.md

 );

 # For non-supabase (e.g. React native) clients use NPM to load
+There is a package.json in the repo to facilitate NPM use
+ - Note for Collaborators, any updates should be reflected with a minor number change in package.json

 Install directly from GitHub in your React Native app: bashCopynpm install joegp20/HNTypes
 # or